 Universal Music produced a CD of Gregorian chanting with the Cistercian monks of Heiligenkreuz Abbey.
 The CD which has the title “Chant - Music for Paradise“ was released in 2008 and due to demand it was reissued three times in its first year.

 The CD reached the Top Ten in the UK’s pop charts.
 It topped the classical music charts for months in a dozen countries and the pop charts in many of them.
 The album went seven times platinum in Austria, platinum in Germany and England, gold in Holland, Poland and several other countries.
 It also topped the Billboard chart in the USA.
-The CD has to date sold over a million copies and is available in most music shops.
+The CD has to date sold over a million copies and is available in all good music shops.

 At the entrance to the Abbey courtyard, opposite the Abbey entrance gate there is a well-stocked shop where you can buy souvenirs, Heiligenkreuz wine, schnapps, liqueurs and other delicious produce.